kcech/sentilo-docs-test/docs/setup.rst

    installed before download the code.
 -  **Download and build**: explains the steps to obtain the Sentilo code, to adapt it and how to build the platform artifacts.
--  **Platform infraestructure**: describes the mandatory infraestructure components for running Sentilo and its default configuration settings.
+-  **Platform infrastructure**: describes the mandatory infrastructure components for running Sentilo and its default configuration settings.
 -  **Deploy the artifacts**: describes the necessary steps to deploy all